maggiewhite/ge-appointment-scheduler/README.md

 ## Setup ##

 Please be aware that you must first sign up and schedule an enrollment appointment via the [GOES website](https://goes-app.cbp.dhs.gov/) before using this script.
-Note that because this navigates the GOES website like any other browser ane updates to the GOES website may break it.
+Note that because this navigates the GOES website like any other browser any updates to the GOES website may break it.

 ### Dependencies ###